curl/everything-curl/opensource-devel.md

 We encourage everyone to participate in the development of curl and libcurl.
-We appreciate all the help we can get and while the significant portion of this project is source code, there are a lot more than just coding and debugging help that is needed and useful.
+We appreciate all the help we can get and while the significant portion of this project is source code, there is a lot more than just coding and debugging help that is needed and useful.

 We develop and discuss everything in the open, preferably on the mailing